 For those, however, who don’t want or cannot go by foot, bus #20 is available

-1:30 a.m every day), as well as a taxi service or the complimentary bicycles
+1:30 a.m. every day), as is taxi service or the complimentary bicycles

-The hotel’s reception desk is available for information on the availability and
+reception desk for information on the availability and reservation of taxis.

-One can admire the fountain from above, from Belvedere, which runs along all
+One can admire the fountain from above from the Belvedere, which runs along all

 sides.
-No architectural barriers exist, and the descent between the top and the base of
+No accessibility exist, as the descent between the top and the base of

-(with a ticket), make their way to the exit on the sea, and directly reach to
+(with a ticket), make their way to the exit on the sea, and walk directly to